Kong/docs.konghq.com/app/docs/0.10.x/loadbalancing.md

 The DNS resolver will start resolving the following record types in order:

-  1. The last succesful type previously resolved
+  1. The last successful type previously resolved
   2. SRV record
   3. A record
   4. CNAME record